a special issue of “Le Monde” on the end of life

 A middle way?

 Just the words pose a problem: should we speak of “euthanasia” or “passive chosen death”, “assisted suicide” or “active chosen death”?
-Should we legalize euthanasia as in Belgium, the Netherlands or Spain, taking all precautions to avoid the abuses that some denounce about the experience of these countries?
+Should we legalize euthanasia as in Belgium, the Netherlands or Spain, taking all precautions to avoid the abuses that some denounce regarding the experience of these countries?
 Or follow the path opened by Switzerland with assisted suicide?
 Or find a middle way, a French way for the end of life?
 The path is narrow, the political forces and associations are divided and are preparing a complex confrontation in Parliament, to the point that the terms of the law are slow to see the light of day.

 One thing is certain: patients, families and the French in general are waiting for an improvement in active assistance in dying.
 This special issue of Monde, “Death in the face.
-How to legislate on the end of life”, produced in partnership with Les Rendez-Vous de l’histoire de Blois, takes up this highly sensitive and intimate subject and tries to see more clearly about life, death and beyond.
+How to legislate on the end of life”, produced in partnership with Les Rendez-Vous de l’histoire de Blois, takes up this highly sensitive and intimate subject and tries to see more clearly regarding life, death and beyond.

 “Death in the face.
 How to legislate on the end of life”, a special issue of “Le Monde”, 100 pages, 10.90 euros.